useblocks/awesomesphinx/docs/contribute.rst

 The AwesomeSphinx data workflow is as follows:

-1. ``/scripts/pypi_json.py`` gets executed
+1. ``/scripts/pypi_json.py`` gets executed (currently done manually).

-   1. Search for packages on PyPi by classifiers
+   1. Search for packages on PyPi by classifiers.
-   2. Requests package info from PyPi for each package
+   2. Requests package info from PyPi for each package.
-   3. Queries PyPi-BigQuery-data for download numbers of the last 30 days
+   3. Queries PyPi-BigQuery-data for download numbers of the last 30 days.
-   4. Stores all data in a ``pypi_data.json`` files
+   4. Stores all data in a ``pypi_data.json`` file.

-2. ``/scripts/needs_json.py`` gets executed
+2. ``/scripts/needs_json.py`` gets executed.

-   1. Loads ``pypi_data.json``
+   1. Loads ``pypi_data.json``.
-   2. Extracts needed data only
+   2. Extracts needed data only.
-   3. Constructs need-objects internally
+   3. Constructs need-objects internally.
    4. Creates an ``awesome.json``, which contains the need-objects and is compliant with the Sphinx-Needs ``needs.json`` format.

-3. Sphinx build gets started
+3. Sphinx build gets started.

-   1. ``needimport`` for ``awesome.json`` is used to import need-object for specific categories
+   1. ``needimport`` for ``awesome.json`` is used to import need-object for specific categories.
-   2. Jinja templates get rendered and inject data
+   2. Jinja templates get rendered and inject data.
-   3. Value calculation is done via the ``dynamic functions`` feature of Sphinx-Needs
+   3. Value calculation is done via the ``dynamic functions`` feature of Sphinx-Needs.

 Own Awesome X list